braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 BRAPH 2 is a compiled object-oriented programming software.
 Its objects are *elements*, which contain a set of *props* of various *categories* and *formats*, as described in detail in the following sections.
 These elements are written in the BRAPH 2 pseudocode, which simplifies and streamlines the coding process.
-To convert them into usable matlab objects, BRAPH 2 needs to be compiled, which is done by calling the script `braph2genesis`, which will compile the whole code, as shown in Code 1.
+To convert them into usable MatLab objects, BRAPH 2 needs to be compiled, which is done by calling the script `braph2genesis`, which will compile the whole BRAPH 2 code base, as shown in Code 1.

 **Code 1.** **Compilation of BRAPH 2.**
 		Executing the script `braph2genesis` compiles BRAPH 2 and , subsequently, unit tests it.
-		Importantly, this function might take several hours to run (plus several more hours to unit test the compiled code).
+		Importantly, this script might take several hours to run (plus several more hours to unit test the compiled code).
 ````matlab
 >> braph2genesis
 ````